 SEND at Hallsville is led by Ivie Okwuegbuna and Joanne Edwards is the lead at Scott Wilkie.
+We also have SEND teachers are Dominique Marques in Hallsville and Lauren Sanders in Scott Wilkie.
 The SENDCO works with pupils, staff, and parents and outside agencies.